alalbuquerque/musicshop/README.md

 ## Automatic Tasks

-- `$ yarn start:` Watch the files to build and start a static server.
+- `$ yarn start` Watch the files to build and start a static server.